nens/threedi-docs/source/a_releasenotes_3di_api.rst

 - Bugfix: DEM en water depth maps in 3Di Live are now visualised correctly also when the DEM nodata value is not -9999 (#2257)

+- Bugfix: NetCDF forcings with long projection strings are now also accepted

 .. _release_notes_3di_api_20240530: